Our Mission

 Our Origin Story

-The organization’s founders, a multi-disciplinary group of young professionals, wanted to inject creativity, innovation, and boldness into the mainstream efforts to alleviate poverty and improve the quality of life of residents in low-income neighborhoods; efforts that have historically been undertaken without a sense of urgency.
-What’s more, traditional large-scale initiatives to catalyze “urban renewal” in Black and Brown communities were tainted with racism.
-The founders of our organization wanted to “reclaim” these initiatives and center them on equity and the experiences of marginalized communities.
+The organization’s founders wanted to get creative to alleviate poverty and improve the quality of life for residents in LA’s low-income neighborhoods.
+While many of the typical “urban renewal” initiatives were ineffective and tainted with racism, our founders wanted to reclaim these efforts and center them on equity and the experiences of marginalized communities.